Women in the July Uprising: Essential Then—Why Erased Now?

 Rahima Gambo is a visual artist based between London and Abuja.
 Her work explores the conceptual territories between photography, moving ...

-Rena Effendi is a filmmaker, writer, an award-winning documentary photographer and author of two monographs “Pipe Dreams: A Chronicle of ...
+Rena Effendi is a filmmaker, writer, and award-winning documentary photographer based in Cairo, Egypt.
+She is also the author of ...

 Ri is a lens-based visual artist from Myanmar whose practice explores queer identity, intimacy, and belonging.
 Their work weaves together ...